foopgp/foopgp-hugowebsite/content/english/blog/2026-05-27-djis-emission-workflow.md

 type: "post"
 ---

 A self-respecting complementary currency does not issue itself by decree: it **issues itself by contribution**.
-When someone donates 50 € to foopgp, the system — the tool chain plus the human in the loop — produces in return a precise amount of djis (Ɉ) credited to the contributor's identity.
+When someone donates 50 € to foopgp, the system — the tool chain plus the human in the loop — credits the contributor's identity with a precise amount of djis (Ɉ).
 That amount depends on the contributor's history, the timing of the donation, and a shared parameter called the *stingynalty*.
 It does not depend on a committee or on an opaque robot.

 Today we are publishing the first complete technical document describing this chain: